Gaj Yatra: Elephant Corridor Preservation - India

 What’s the largest elephant on record?

 The largest elephant ever recorded was an adult male African savannah elephant.
-He weighed nearly 11,000 kilograms (24,000 pounds) and was nearly four metres (13 feet) tall.
+He weighed 11,000 kilograms (24,000 pounds) and was nearly four metres (13 feet) tall.

 How much do elephants weigh at birth?